6502bench

 t2-2092

-The code at $2092 looks a bit strange.
+While we're here, the code at $2092 looks a bit strange.
 LDX, then a BIT with a weird symbol, then another LDX.
-If you look at the "bytes" column, you'll notice that the three-byte BIT instruction has only one byte on its line.
+If you look at the "Bytes" column, you'll notice that the three-byte BIT instruction has only one byte on its line.

 Embedded instructions are unusual but not unheard-of.
 (This trick is used extensively in Microsoft BASICs, such as Applesoft.)
 When you see the extra symbol in the opcode field, you need to look closely at what's going on.